stewyb314/trc/docs/Design.md

 ## Auth Service
 The auth service is responsible for verifying the connected client has permissions to run commands on the server.
 On startup, the auth service reads in a list of authorized client certificates.
 When a request comes in, the public key is obtained from the request and passed to Auth Service.
 If the key matches one of the known certificates, a unique user ID is returned.
-The ID is then attached to each job as they are started.
-The user ID then used to prevent a user from getting a different user's command info.
+The ID is then attached to each job as they are started and used to authorize access to a job (ie: if user 1 starts a job, only user 1 should have permission to status or stop the job).

-Because data is not presisted across server restarts, user IDs aren't guaranteed to be consistent across restarts.
-They will, however, be consistent on individual runs of the server.
-In a production system, the Auth Service would be backed by a database and consistency maintained.

 ## Job Repository
 The job repository preserves the state of each job.
 For this implementation it is not backed by a database, but the schema is: